Few flowers lend as much vibrancy and texture to gardens as hydrangeas do.

 It’s why so many gardeners love adding them to their landscape design!

 The most commonly known hydrangea is called the Hydrangea Macrophylla, and its the kind you’re probably most familiar with.

-Thankfully, they’re easy to nurture and care for, once you understand what it needs to thrive.
+Thankfully, they’re easy to nurture and care for, once you understand what they need to thrive.

-Plus, they provide powerful color variety.
-Quite the garden treasure, hydrangeas can be found in lively shades of white, blue, and pink.
+Plus, you can find them in different colors.
+Quite the garden treasure, hydrangeas can be found in shades of white, blue, and pink.

 Can you believe you can manipulate the color of your hydrangeas simply be controlling how acidic or alkaline your soil is?
 It’s true!

 If you crave pink hydrangeas, add garden lime to the soil during the Fall to make the soil more alkaline.

 If you prefer pops of blue throughout your garden, add aluminum sulfate to the soil to make it acidic.
 It’s that simple!

 Just make sure you start doing this a few months before your plant begins to bloom.

 How to Plant Hydrangeas